 There's still time to get your tickets to outdoor cinema at Sherwood Forest with more than 2,000 already sold

+Still time to get tickets to outdoor cinema at Sherwood Forest with more than 2,000 already sold

 This year, working with Adventure Cinema, there are six films being shown over three nights starting on Thursday, July 27, with Harry Potter and the Philosopher’s Stone.

-The animated tale of courageous Hawaiian princess Moana follows on Friday, July 28, before the 1980s classic Dirty Dancing is on the big screen that night.
+The animated tale of courageous Hawaiian princess Moana follows on Friday, July 28, before 1980s’ classic Dirty Dancing on the big screen that night.

-First up is family favourite The Gruffalo and Stickman and then it’s a Robin Hood double.
+First up is family favourite The Gruffalo and Stickman and then it is a Robin Hood double.

 Disney’s much-loved animated version of the legend is celebrating its 50th anniversary this year and where better to mark that milestone than in Sherwood Forest itself.